The Drill Down, Issue #17: Crane Record Book

 - Date and description of each repair to the crane structure, boom, or equipment.

-The crane record book may be entirely electronic, paper, or a combination of both.
+The crane record book may be entirely electronic, paper, or a combination of both (see figure 1 for a crane record book excerpt).
 The CFR, API standards, and Coast Guard policy is not prescriptive with the crane record book format.
 Most importantly, the required information should be organized, actively managed and available for inspection at all times.

 Crane management, including record keeping, training, and maintenance, is the responsibility of the vessel master or person in charge.